 After data cleaning, validation and linking, anonymized source files are compiled, which are used for producing of annual statistics.

-Educational institutions, teachers, enrolment and admittance at the beginning of the academic year, graduates, dropouts and discontinuers during the academic year.
-In the case of graduates, dropouts and discontinuers the year stands for the end of the academic year, in other cases - the beginning of the academic year.
+Educational institutions, teachers, enrolment and admittance at the beginning of the academic year, graduates and dropouts during the academic year.
+In the case of graduates and dropouts the year stands for the end of the academic year, in other cases - the beginning of the academic year.
 Urban schools in cities, cities without municipal status and towns, rural schools in small towns and villages.
 Region of origin is determined on the basis of the country of residence, and, in the few cases where the country of residence is unknown, on the basis of the country of citizenship.
 Since 2022 the country of prior upper secondary education is also used.

 Until 2011 for computing education indicators the revised age distribution of the population and the population number are based on the 2000 Population Census.
 The revised age distribution of the population based on the 2011 Population Census is used for computing education indicators data for years since 2012.